iDPI-Umass/reddit-map/README.md

-# RedditMap
+# Reddit Map
-Web Client Frontend for the RedditMap Project
+Web Client Frontend for the Reddit Map Project

 ## Background

-RedditMap is a project of computer, data, and social scientists to explore and visualize Reddit as a space.
+Reddit Map is a project of computer, data, and social scientists to explore and visualize Reddit as a space.
 The site running the visualizations is available at https://redditmap.social.
 The code that runs the application frontend is here.

 ## Main Tasks